cednore/trilium/CONTRIBUTING.md

 Please submit your issues and pull requests directly on [this repo](https://github.com/cednore/trilium).
 Please do consider followings when you are opening;

-1. This project is not a fork of and not related to [`trilium`](https://github.com/zadam/trilium) source code.
-It only uses pre-built [docker image](https://hub.docker.com/r/zadam/trilium).
+1. This project is not a fork of and not related to [trilium](https://github.com/zadam/trilium) source code.
+It just uses pre-built [docker image](https://hub.docker.com/r/zadam/trilium).
 2. I use this repo to provide a boilerplate and also, to manage my own trilium hosting.
 Please don't submit changes might affect my infrastructure.